netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cpx-url.md

-# Get Citrix ADC CPX from Azure Marketplace
+# Get Netscaler CPX from Azure Marketplace

-This topic explains the steps to generate a URL for the Citrix ADC CPX image in Azure Marketplace.
-You can use this URL in the YAML file to deploy Citrix ADC CPX in the Azure Kubernetes cluster.
+This topic explains the steps to generate a URL for the Netscaler CPX image in Azure Marketplace.
+You can use this URL in the YAML file to deploy Netscaler CPX in the Azure Kubernetes cluster.

 **Prerequisites**

 - A valid Azure Marketplace account and subscription

-## Generate a URL for the Citrix ADC CPX image in Azure Marketplace
+## Generate a URL for the Netscaler CPX image in Azure Marketplace

-Perform the following steps to generate a URL for the Citrix ADC CPX image in Azure Marketplace.
+Perform the following steps to generate a URL for the Netscaler CPX image in Azure Marketplace.

 1. Log in to your [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us) account.